guentheraidan/Password-Security-Authentication-Simulator/README.md

 ## Design Constraints

-- Client-side only — no backend, no network calls after page load
+- Client-side only; no backend, no network calls after page load
 - No passwords or tokens are stored or transmitted
 - WCAG 2.1 Level AA accessible
-- Deployable to GitHub Pages or Netlify as a static site
 - All dependencies are MIT or Apache 2.0 licensed

-## Deployment (GitHub Pages)

-1. In `vite.config.js`, set `base: '/your-repo-name/'`
-2. Run `npm run build`
-3. Push the `dist/` folder to the `gh-pages` branch, or use the [gh-pages](https://www.npmjs.com/package/gh-pages) package

 ## Authors

-Abel Manoj, Nathan Jones, Daniel Vargas, Aidan Guenther — Group 7
+Aidan Guenther, Nathan Jones, Abel Manoj, and Daniel Vargas